sifive/freedom-u-sdk/README.md

 ## Quick Start

-You will need to install `repo` command from Google if not available on your system.
+Install `repo` command from Google if not available on your host system.
 Please follow [the official instructions](https://source.android.com/setup/downloading#installing-repo) by Google.

+Then install a number of packages for BitBake (OE build tool) to work properly on your host system.
+BitBake itself depends on Python 3.
+Once you have Python 3 installed BitBake should be able to tell you most of the missing packages.

+> For Ubuntu 18.04 (or newer) install python3-distutils package.

+Detailed instructions for various distributions can be found in "[Required Packages for the Build Host](https://www.yoctoproject.org/docs/2.7.1/ref-manual/ref-manual.html#required-packages-for-the-build-host)" section in Yocto Project Reference Manual.

 ### Creating Workspace